Supreme Court dismisses application to have 3 judges recuse themselves from BBI case

 The statement was delivered at the Supreme Court buildings where the judges conducted a physical session to mention and issue directions on the BBI Appeals.

-Activist Isaac Aluochier had applied to have Justices Njoki Ndungu, Smokin Wanjala, and Mohammed Ibrahim recuse themselves, saying they are biased.
+Activist Isaac Aluochier had applied to have Justices Njoki Ndungu, Smokin Wanjala, and Mohammed Ibrahim recuse themselves from the matter, saying they are biased.

+Aluochier said he filed a petition in 2016 to have the six Apex court judges removed.

 KEEP READING